edrubin/EC524W22/exam/take-home/README.md

 - *Related:* For some variables, a value of `NA` should not be imputed.
 For example, pool quality is `NA` for houses without pools.
 You might want to just replace those `NA`s with `'No pool'` rather than imputing.

-- Variable descriptions are available in `data-description.txt`.
+- Variable descriptions are available in [`data-description.txt`](https://github.com/edrubin/EC524W22/blob/master/exam/take-home/data-description.txt).

-## Questions
+## Questions/tasks

-**01** (5 points) Briefly explain why would being able to predict whether my model underpredicted a house's price mean that your model "beats" my model?
+**01** (5 points) Briefly explain why being able to predict whether my model underpredicted a house's price means that your model "beats" my model.

 **02** (30 points) Use two different models to predict `undervalued`.